tim-zh/photon-paw/README.md

     .resourcesRoot(".")

-    //add additional routes if static resources are not enough .bindPath("/test", "text/javascript", () -> "alert('custom routing')")
+    //add additional routes if static resources are not enough .bindPath("/test", "application/javascript", () -> "alert('custom routing')")

     //subscribe to events from ui by name .handleCommand("a", msg -> System.out.println("command received"))

-    //subscribe to requests from ui which expect some response .handleQuery("b", msg -> "server response")
+    //subscribe to requests from ui that expect some response .handleQuery("b", msg -> "server response")

     //subscribe to events with unknown or dynamic names